raelgc/scudcloud/README.md

 ## Manual Install

-The manual install is intended for other distros than Debian based (if you want to contribute with a package for your distro, you're welcome!).
+The manual install is intended for not supported distros (if you want to contribute with a package for your distro, you're welcome!).

 First, you'll need to install at least packages for `python3` and `python-qt4` (sometimes called `python3-qt4` or `python3-pyqt4`, i.e., `qt4` for `python3`).